learn-co-curriculum/dsc-dash-intro/README.md

 ## Callbacks

-So far, we have used Dash components to avoid writing HTML and CSS directly, but we still fundamentally have a static page.
-Let's add a callback to create some dynamic, interactive functionality!
+So far, you have used Dash components to avoid writing HTML and CSS directly, but you still fundamentally have a static page.
+Add a callback to create some dynamic, interactive functionality!

 ### HTML and JavaScript Background: Element `id`s

 One of the strategies for connecting HTML and JavaScript logic uses the `id` attribute of the HTML elements.
 In properly-formatted HTML, the `id` attribute is a unique identifier that only applies to a single element on the page.
 When the `id` has been declared, then JavaScript can locate the element using that `id` in order to specify callback behavior.

-Let's start with a simple HTML page, consisting of a `<div>` containing a `<button>` tag and a `<p>` tag:
+Start with a simple HTML page, consisting of a `<div>` containing a `<button>` tag and a `<p>` tag:

 ```html
 <div>